 Now, there is this notion put forth by many precious metals analysts that central banks will be forced, at some point, to back their currencies with gold.
 Thus, the idea is that gold will reset at a much higher price.

 While that is a possibility, backing debt-based currencies with gold will not solve our coming energy crisis.
 And, let me tell you, it’s an energy predicament that we have no real solution.

-You see, it doesn’t really matter if we back fiat money with gold.
+You see, it doesn’t matter if we back fiat money with gold.
 The REAL ISSUE has always been ENERGY.
 The massive increase in debt and derivatives are a symptom of the Falling EROI (Energy Returned On Investment) of oil.
-Basically, while gold may solve certain issues in regards to “Confidence” in money, it doesn’t fix our energy problems.
+While gold may solve certain issues regarding “Confidence” in money, it doesn’t fix our energy problems.

 I touched on this briefly in my newest video, Why Silver Is Better Than Gold.
 However, most of the video explains new charts that show fundamental factors on why silver is a better investment than gold as well as some key price levels for the short term.

 One of the more important charts in the video shows the amount of “Identifiable” physical gold and silver investment stocks.
 Interestingly, according to the data from the World Gold Council and the World Silver Surveys, there is just about the same amount of physical gold investment as there is silver.

 These official sources estimate there are about 2.4 billion ounces of gold and 2.45 billion ounces of silver held in public and private vaults, including central bank holdings.
 Yes, there is likely a great deal of physical gold and silver held by investors at home or in secret vaults that are not included in those figures.
 But, these amounts still wouldn’t change the values of these metals all that much.